High School Graduates

 - Students who miss the first day of class may be dropped from the class.
 However, it

-is your responsibility to drop classes either online or in person by the published
+is your responsibility to drop classes online by the published deadline should you

 - Review the Schedule of Classes (missioncollege.edu.
 “Schedule & Catalog”) to ensure